iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.bc.gov.health.hlbc.COVID19___1.28.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.bc.gov.health.hlbc.COVID19 1 reviews"/>
 </p>

+> Useless.
+Absolute trash.
+The app recommends contact tracing, yet doesn't provide it lol 😆.
+The app gives no localized case data, you know, the data required to make intelligent risk assessments, lol 😆.
+This app does nothing, and is the only tool available to the middle and under class.
+It's fun trying to survive a pandemic with no tools and no information from our government.
+Just delete this useless waste of time.<br> :date: __2020-12-12 20:34:44__

 > Not good.
 Tells you to get checked and self isolate if you have a mild headache.
 For useful stats it just refers you to the website.<br> :date: __2020-11-21 03:52:14__

 > Why?
 This is nothing more than an interface to information.
 It's time for BC to get on board with the Canadian Covid-19 contact tracing app<br> :date: __2020-09-24 07:26:37__